-It is estimated that in the last 50 years, the total of all natural resources used by pigs has
+It is estimated that in the last 50 years, the total of all natural resources used by pigs has decreased by about 50% per kilogram of pork.

 For every kilogram of pork produced today, farmers emit 35% less GHGs, use about 40% less water, 33% less feed, and as much as 59% less land compared to 50 years ago.